-This Final Draft Report reflects our economic research and analysis based on key inputs from Whitewater Parks International.
-LLC, data and reports provided to Deloitte by Redland City Council, publicly available data, and relevant studies related to whitewater facilities and the Olympic Games.
-The report is currently going through final Deloitte internal quality assurance processes and will be issued as a Final Report upon completion of our quality assurance.
+This Final Report reflects our economic research and analysis based on key inputs from Whitewater Parks International (1)C, data and reports provided to Deloitte by Redland City Council, publicly available data and relevant studies related to whitewater facilities and the Olympic Games.

-For all enquiries on this draft report please contact Steve Kanowski.
-Steve's contact details are skanowski@deloitte.com.au or 0477 727 754.
+For all enquiries on this report please contact Steve Kanowski.
+Steve's contact details are skanowski of presence on 0477 727 754.